 The crash—the only fatal accident in Concorde's history—marked the beginning of the end for the Concorde and still stains the memory of one of the world's greatest technological marvels.
 Which is unfortunate because before the accident, the Concorde was considered one of the safest planes in the world.
 But after that fateful day, all Concordes were grounded pending the investigation of Air France Flight 4590 and the Concorde would never recover.

 The Concorde had legitimate issues, enough that it makes sense that we've put them in mothballs.
-But that doesn't mean we still don't feel a little bit like we're living in the dark ages every time we step onto any other airplane.
+But it's sad that we don't fly them anymore because it feels a bit like the dark ages every time we step onto any other airplane.